Yisaer/Lighting/README.md

 ### Service Impl

-Let Service Imple In `service` folder and use `@Service` to let Smart know.
+Let Service Imple In `service` folder and use `@Service` to let  know.
 This also means I havent finish to separate the Interface and Implement of Service .

 Here was one example.